NautilusTrader

 Events and tracking

-This historical data enables:
+This data supports:

 • Detailed position analysis.